dwyl/PWA-Liveview/README.md

 Context: we want to experiment PWA webapps using Phoenix LiveView.

 What are we building?
 A two pages webapp.

-On the first page, we mimic a shopping cart where users can pick items until stock is depleted, at which point the stock is replenished.
+- On the first page, we mimic a shopping cart where users can pick items until stock is depleted, at which point the stock is replenished.
+Every user will see and can interact with this counter
-On the second page, we propose an interactive map with a form where two users can edit collaboratively a form to display markers on the map.
+- On the second page, we propose an interactive map with a form with two inputs where **two** users can edit collaboratively a form to display markers on the map and then draw a great circle between the two points.

+The first page uses CRDT-backed persistencewhilst the second one a local store with ephemeral sync.

 ## Why?